Jason Taylor (rugby league): Return to Roosters staff

 On 8 May 2017, the Sydney Roosters confirmed that Jason Taylor will be on-boarded as an assistant coach.
 Roosters coach, Trent Robinson, quickly clarified that Mr Taylor would be an assistant to the coach.

 On 5 September 2018, Taylor was announced as the new head coach of his former club the North Sydney Bears.

 In Taylor's first year in charge at Norths, he guided the club to a third-placed finish at the end of the 2019 Canterbury Cup NSW regular season as they qualified for the finals for the first time since 2017.

 North Sydney would go on to be eliminated from the 2019 Canterbury Cup NSW finals series as they lost both matches against South Sydney and Newtown.

 After both of the 2020 and 2021 NSW Cup seasons were cancelled due to the COVID-19 pandemic, Taylor guided North Sydney to third on the table in the 2022 season.
 North Sydney would go on to lose both finals matches against Penrith and Canterbury.

+In the 2023 NSW Cup season, Taylor guided North Sydney to the Minor Premiership and later the grand final where they would play against South Sydney.
+North Sydney lead the match with five minutes remaining before Souths scored a late try to win 22-18.

+On 28 September, Taylor signed a two-year deal to become the new assistant coach at Canterbury.